S3-Software-IP/docu/learning-outcomes/3-agile-method.md

 ### What method did we choose and why?

-We didn't exacly choose.
+We didn't exactly choose.
 We where expected from Fontys to use Scrum.
 Probably we asked to use another agile method then Scrum we could. but we never really questioned it so we just used Scrum.

 ### Jira